Bendy and the Ink Machine

 back to his old workplace.
 Stein discovers a series of strange paranormal activities caused by the titular Ink Machine.
-In the game, players navigate through a first person perspective and need to complete certain tasks to proceed, such as combat, collecting objects or solving puzzles.
-Players can also find audio logs recorded by the studio's employees in order to understand the game's history.
+In the game, players navigate through a first person perspective and need to complete certain tasks to proceed, such as combat, collecting objects, or solving puzzles.
+Players can also find audio logs recorded by the studio's employees to understand the game's history.

 Bendy and the Ink Machine was well-received upon its initial release.
 Praise centered on its vintage aesthetic and story, although its puzzles and combat mechanics were less popular.
-In the months following its release, the game quickly gained a large following from exposure on platforms like YouTube and Twitch, and eventually was approved through Steam Greenlight in mid-2017.
+In the months following its release, the game quickly gained a large following from exposure on platforms like YouTube and Twitch and eventually was approved through Steam Greenlight in mid-2017.
 Merchandise, as well as a mobile spin-off, was later introduced to further promote the game.
-Mike Mood, the game's programmer and co-creator, described the game as an "accidental success".
-Bendy and the Dark Revival, the next game in the series, was released on November 15, 2022.
+Mike Desjardins, the game's programmer, and co-creator described the game as an "accidental success".
+A sequel, Bendy and the Dark Revival, was released on November 15, 2022.

+A film adaptation from Radar Pictures, directed by André Øvredal, is in development.